PencilCoder

 Pay careful attention to the syntax in the preceding examples.
 When used as a unary operator, ? must follow the variable name immediately, without a space.
 When used as a binary operator, ? must be buffered by spaces.

 CoffeeScript's ? operator is very convenient alternative to more cumbersome or advanced error-handling techniques.
-For example, it obviates the need to use try/catch to detect undeclared variables.
 In the context of this lesson, ? is useful in function definitions, as it provides a convenient means to test whether a value specified as a parameter in the function definition has actually been called with an argument for that parameter.
 The following example uses the binary syntax of ? to provide a default value for the argument x:

 doubleTheInput = (x) ->